 Employee assistance programs are free and voluntary mental health and substance abuse services that many employers offer, even though they may not advertise these programs.
 These widely available services can provide employees with important life-saving resources that can lead to long-term treatment of mental health and substance abuse conditions.
 Below we will take a look at some of the services provided by employee assistance programs as well as how to find out if your employer provides these helpful programs.

 ON THIS PAGE:

 A comprehensive look at all of the services provided by EAPs, including substance abuse, mental health, and work stress-related issues.

 A walkthrough of how, exactly, an EAP can help.
-These benefits apply to employees and employers alike and include increased productivity, higher workplace morale, and fewer requests for time off of work.
+These benefits apply to employees and employers alike.

 Some helpful resources to find out more about EAPs, access an EAP at your workplace, or find a provider to start offering EAP services at your business.